Pineapple Upside Down Cupcakes

 Variations

-• Yellow cake mix: Instead of fully making a cake from scratch, you can save time by using a boxed cake mix.
-To make the boxed cake mix extra moist, add one extra egg to what the back of the box said.
+• Yellow Cake Mix: Instead of fully making a cake from scratch, you can save time by using a boxed cake mix.
+To make the boxed cake mix extra moist, add one extra egg to what the back of the box says.
 You should also exchange the water with milk and the oil with melted butter.

 • Coconut: Coconut and pineapple make a wonderful tropical flavor combo.
 Sprinkle coconut flakes into the pineapple topping and add some coconut extract to the cake batter.